-Issue 2.
 There are large numbers of students of color who are not accessing, are ineligible for, or fall out of eligibility for available financial aid programming.

 Paying for college is a significant barrier to educational attainment.
 The cost to attend Foothill College varies depending on students' individual circumstances as factors such as unit load and residency come into play.
 The tuition range for the 2019-20 academic year was \$4,776 to \$23,864.
 Inherent in the cost of attendance is the increasing expense of living in the Bay Area.
 In 2018, the median home price in the Bay Area was \$996,000 and \$1.2 million in Santa Clara County.
 The Bay Area continues to be the most expensive housing market in the United States.
 College feedback frequently mentioned the competing demand students have juggling both school and work, often having to make a choice between the two.

-Both federal- and state-funded financial programs have helped students in the financing of their education; yet all students are not eligible for assistance due to specific program requirements.
-Foothill College Promise Grant, launched in the 2018-19 academic year, provides two years of free tuition, fees, books and course materials to eligible first-time new, instate/AB540 and full-time students.
-Therefore, other student groups such as our returning and continuing/existing college students, as well as part-time and non-resident students are omitted from consideration.
-This grant requires students to enroll consecutive terms and continue to carry full-time unit load.
+Both federal-and state-funded financial programs have helped students in the financing of their education; yet all students are not eligible for assistance due to specific program requirements.
+Foothill College Promise Program, launched in the 2018-19 academic year, provides two years of free tuition, fees, books and course materials to eligible first-time new, in-state/AB540 and full-time students.
+Therefore, part-time and non-resident students are omitted from consideration and many returning and continuing students are unable to complete their studies in the two-year Promise window.
 While headcount participation grew from one year to the next, among the 914 grant recipients who started at our college in fall 2019, only 50% of them were retained to spring 2020.
 Enrollment data revealed that many students fell out of eligibility in winter quarter by either going to part-time status or stopping out completely.
 Students who cannot complete or provide the necessary financial documents required for the program are also shut out, though they may have qualified otherwise.
-While Foothill College Promise serves a comparable or higher proportion of students of color in relation to the general student population, for example, 2019-20 grant recipients identified as African American (9%) and Latinx (41%), it remains an inaccessible program to many due to its restrictive eligibility requirements.
+So while Foothill College Promise serves a comparable or higher proportion of students of color in relation to the general student population, for example, 2019-20 grant recipients identified as African American (9%) and Latinx (41%), it remains an inaccessible program to many due to its restrictive eligibility requirements.